-The Global Peace Film Festival's model is story and community in action.
-We program and structure the festival through collaboration with activists, civic groups, educators and creators to strengthen community bonds, to encourage direct engagement with vital issues, and to reshape divisive narratives using film and the arts toward a more respectful and peaceful world.
+The Global Peace Film Festival is story and community in action.
+Through collaboration with activists, civic groups, educators and creators, we program the festival to strengthen community bonds, encourage direct engagement with vital issues, and to reshape divisive narratives using film and the arts toward a more respectful, peaceful world.

 We work closely with local community groups, educators and impact producers to support impact campaigns centered on films.
 Such campaign collaboration has ranged from the inclusion of campaign surveys to bringing together policy and community stakeholders around issues such as migrant workers, climate change, trafficking, elder care and homelessness.
 GPFF is not a passive exhibition event, but a commitment to building relationships and resources aimed at increasing the presence of justice year round.

 The cornerstone of our program is our service to the greater Orlando area communities.
 The festival has always remained sensitive to the issues of our loyal audiences.
 Our community partners are working on local campaigns regarding juvenile justice, gun safety, immigration, refugees, trafficking, poverty abatement and (re)building unity based on our common humanity.
 While we have always welcomed Spanish-language work to serve our sisters and brothers in the migrant community of Apopka, in the wake of hurricanes Irma and Maria, we hope to program Spanish-language work including dealing with the ongoing crisis in Puerto Rico.